evkx/evkx.github.io/content/models/mg/mg5/MG5_Electric_Standard_Range/_index.md

 ---
 title: MG MG5 Electric Standard Range
 linktitle: "MG5 Electric Standard Range"
 description: "MG MG5 Electric Standard Range is an all-electric station wagon with a WLTP range of up to 320 km (199 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true